MaDHouSe79/mh-cashasitem/readme.md

 ```

 # Add in `[qb]/qb-core/shared/items.lua`
-- and don't forgot the add the cash.png in to your inventory image folder.
+- and don't forgot the add the `cash.png` and `blackmoney.png` in to your inventory image folder.
 ```lua
 ['cash'] = {
     ['name'] = 'cash',